 Developed in 1954, the model formed part of Kjærholm’s early exploration of single-material construction.
 Drawing on Gerrit Rietveld’s Zig Zag Chair, he extended this structural logic into cast concrete, creating a modular system of “Beton Elementer” composed of chairs and tables.

-The project was commissioned by Niels Lauritz Dam, County Surveyor in Hjørring, who oversaw the expansion of the Danish highway network in the early 1950s.
+The project was commissioned by Niels Lauritz Dam, who oversaw road infrastructure in northwestern Denmark.
 Kjærholm was tasked with designing furnishings that would be durable and adaptable across multiple roadside sites.
 In response, he developed a modular system allowing the elements to function independently or be combined in varying lengths.
+Installed across approximately twenty locations, the elements were anchored below the frost line, conceived for permanence and for direct integration into the landscape.

 The chairs presented here remain in original condition and are structurally sound, showing signs of age including paint loss, surface wear, and a stable crack consistent with long-term outdoor exposure.
 This patina, inseparable from their history, reflects Kjærholm’s original intention for the Beton Elementer — conceived to endure over time.